jrenaud90/CyRK/Documentation/Dense Output and t_eval.md

 - The dense outputs are relatively large and must be heap allocated at each time step.
 Therefore it is rather computationally expensive to store them.
 Leave `dense_output=False` unless required to improve performance.
     - This performance hit is much less noticeable if only `t_eval` is provided because in that case we can utilize a single stack allocation.

+## Interpolating Extra Outputs with Dense Output

+As discussed in the "Extra Output.md" documentation, CyRK can capture additional outputs from the differential equation process.
+These are non-dependent variables (non-y values) that are not used during integration error calculations but may be useful data for the user.
+This is triggered when `num_extra` is set to > 0 in either `pysolve_ivp` or `cysolve_ivp`.
+If `dense_output` is also set to True, then the final solution interpolators will also interpolate these extra outputs.
+This is done by making additional calls to the differential equation to determine what the values of the extra outputs are at each interpolated time step.
+More details can be found in "Extra Output.md"

 ### Using Dense Outputs

 Example: